hapax/hapax.github.io/assets/teaching.md

 terms, to become handy symbol manipulators before they can do real maths.
-I don't debate this, though I think there are better ways to do it than walking through scrubland.
+I don't debate this, though I think there are better ways to do it than walking through scrubland, and a lot of newfangled pedagogy is focused on trying to make this process more engaging and inclusive.
 But the real problem here is that *the scrubland never ends*.
 What appear to be features on the horizon are just shrubs of a different colour.

-But wait a second!
-Conventional pedagogical wisdom tells us that drill is necessary to develop basic walking skills, for students to find their feet before they walk off into the foothills.
-Maybe we can disagree about the best way to learn to walk, but the bottom line is that if students *never get anywhere*, this claim is made in bad faith.
+And if students *never get anywhere*, the claim that they have to drill, before they can get anywhere interesting, is made in bad faith.
 They drill in order to keep drilling.

 So where does this claim come form?
 The truth is that scrubland is easy for teachers and easy for textbook writers.